In this article

 Other alternative alcohol support groups include:

-There is no right or wrong treatment plan and which program you choose should be one you are comfortable with.
-The goal of these programs is to help people stay alcohol-free and figure out which one works best for their long-term success.
+There is no right or wrong treatment plan.
+You should be comfortable with your chosen program.
+These programs’ goals are to help people stay alcohol-free and figure out which one works best for their long-term success.

 In this article